tschuehly/htmx-spring-workshop/README.md

 # Lab 2: Introducing Spring ViewComponent

 The goal of this lab is to refactor the application to use Spring ViewComponent and htmx-spring-boot to delegate rendering responsibility to the ViewComponents and remove it from the Controller
+# Lab 3: Inline Editing.

+In this Lab we will create a group Management Page where we can add a user to a group and a navigation bar

-# Lab 3: Using Spring Beans to compose the UI
+# Lab 4: Using Spring Beans to compose the UI

 In this short lab we will use the dependency injection capabilities to show a navigation bar where we can add new items by just creating new ViewComponents

-# Lab 4: HandlerAdapters to handle Task Forms
+# Lab 5: HandlerAdapters to handle Task Forms